kstenerud/dogma/kbnf.md

 * The version of the KBNF specification that the document adheres to.
 * The character encoding used in the document itself, and also for all codepoint related expressions.

-Optionally, it may also include headers.
+Optionally, it may also include header lines.
 An empty line terminates the document header section.

 ```kbnf
 document_header    = "kbnf_v" kbnf_version SOME_WS character_encoding LINE_END header_line* LINE_END;